dorjeduck/keep_counting/README.md

-#  Keep Counting - a basic Flutter Foreground Service Demo App
+#  Keep Counting - a basic Flutter Foreground Service Demo App (Android)

 ## Introduction
 This project is a demonstration Flutter application showcasing the basic usage of the  [`flutter_foreground_task`](https://pub.dev/packages/flutter_foreground_task) package.
 Its primary focus is to exemplify the implementation of bidirectional communication between the main app and a foreground service.